gianpaj/fresnel/README.md

 ### Media

 The `Media` component created for your application has a few mutually exclusive props that make up the API you’ll use to declare your responsive layouts.
-These props all operate based on the named breakpoints that were provided when you created the media components.
+These props all operate based on the named breakpoints provided when you created the media components.

 ```tsx
 import React from "react"